New East Tintic Railway (1896-1900)

 December 11, 1900

 "Supt.
 J. H. Young of the Oregon Short Line was out to Robinson Tuesday (December 11, 1900), accompanied by Master Mechanic Tollerton and Road Master Dwier.
 While out Mr. Young examined the New East Tintic Ry. and closed the deal whereby the O.S.L. acquires the property for $30,000.
 The road will be extended to the Grand Central, Star Cons., Dragon iron mine and other properties, all of which can be reached by an easy grade.
 It has been believed for some time that the Rio Grande Western would become the purchaser of the New East Tintic under an option secured by A. E. Hyde and Jesse Fox, but the option expired before the deal was closed and the Short Line stepped in and gobbled it up.
 The road will be a valuable feeder for the Short Line.
-(Salt Lake Mining Review, December 15, 1900, page 13, citing the Tintic Miner newspaper)
+(Salt Lake Mining Review, December 15, 1900, citing the Tintic Miner newspaper)

 August 2, 1901

 OSL ordered a 65 ton Shay for the New East Tintic Railway.
-(Salt Lake Daily Tribune, August 2, 1901) (New East Tintic no. 11 was built in January 1902.)
+(Salt Lake Daily Tribune, August 2, 1901)

 January 30, 1902

-OSL received its new Shay locomotive.
-An item in the Deseret News revealed that "The Oregon Short Line has received the largest Shay locomotive ever built.
+"The Oregon Short Line has received the largest Shay locomotive ever built.
 It is now being coupled up at the shops and will be used on the Tintic branch in handling the ore shipments of the Star Consolidated."
 (Deseret News, January 30, 1902)

 January 1918

 Mammoth Mining Company was complaining of the high rates that LA&SL was charging to ship the ore from the Mammoth Mine down to Mammoth, via the former New East Tintic Railway.
 In 1917 LA&SL had charged $7,500 to move 40,000 tons of ore in 840 cars over the two-mile line.
 The mining company threatened to build an aerial tramway from their mine down to the D&RG at Mammoth.
-(Salt Lake Mining Review, January 30, 1918, page 40)
+(Salt Lake Mining Review, January 30, 1918)

 James A. Cunningham Biographical Note